Ravenna: Ancient era

 Ravenna greatly prospered under Roman rule.
 Emperor Trajan built a 70 km long aqueduct at the beginning of the 2nd century.
-During the Marcomannic Wars, Germanic settlers in Ravenna revolted and managed to seize possession of the city.
+During the Marcomannic Wars, Germanic settlers in Ravenna revolted and seized the city.
 For this reason, Marcus Aurelius decided not only against bringing more barbarians into Italy, but even banished those who had previously been brought there.
-In AD 401, Emperor Honorius transferred the capital of the Western Roman Empire from Mediolanum (current Milan) to Ravenna; it subsequently served as the capital of the empire for most of the 5th century and the last de facto western emperor Romulus Augustulus was deposed there in AD 476.
-At that time it was home to 50,000 people.
+In 402, Emperor Honorius took up residence of the city and it became the de facto capital of the Western Roman Empire; it served as the capital for most of the 5th century and the last de facto western emperor Romulus Augustulus was deposed there in AD 476.
+At that time, it was home to 50,000 people.
 The transfer was made partly for defensive purposes: Ravenna was surrounded by swamps and marshes, and was perceived to be easily defensible (although in fact the city fell to opposing forces numerous times in its history); it is also likely that the move to Ravenna was due to the city's port and good sea-borne connections to the Eastern Roman Empire.
 In 409, King Alaric I of the Visigoths simply bypassed Ravenna, and went on to sack Rome in 410 and to take Galla Placidia, daughter of Emperor Theodosius I, hostage.

 After many vicissitudes, Galla Placidia returned to Ravenna with her son, Emperor Valentinian III, due to the support of her nephew Theodosius II.
-Ravenna enjoyed a period of peace, during which time the Christian religion was favoured by the imperial court, and the city gained some of its most famous monuments, including the Orthodox Baptistry, the misnamed Mausoleum of Galla Placidia (she was not actually buried there), and San Giovanni Evangelista.
+Ravenna enjoyed a period of peace, during which time the imperial court favoured the Christian religion.
+The city gained some of its most famous monuments, including the Orthodox Baptistry, the misnamed Mausoleum of Galla Placidia (she was not actually buried there), and San Giovanni Evangelista.

 Ostrogothic Kingdom

 The late 5th century saw the dissolution of Roman authority in the west, and Romulus Augustulus was deposed in 476 by the general Odoacer.
 Odoacer ruled as King of Italy for 13 years, but in 489 the Eastern Emperor Zeno sent the Ostrogoth King Theodoric the Great to re-take the Italian peninsula.
 After losing the Battle of Verona, Odoacer retreated to Ravenna, where he withstood a siege of three years by Theodoric, until the taking of Rimini deprived Ravenna of supplies.
-Theodoric took Ravenna in 493, supposedly slew Odoacer with his own hands, and Ravenna became the capital of the Ostrogothic Kingdom of Italy.
+Theodoric took Ravenna in 493, supposedly slaying Odoacer with his own hands, and Ravenna became the capital of the Ostrogothic Kingdom of Italy.
 Theodoric, following his imperial predecessors, also built many splendid buildings in and around Ravenna, including his palace church Sant'Apollinare Nuovo, an Arian cathedral (now Santo Spirito) and Baptistery, and his own Mausoleum just outside the walls.